 After a learning period, typically less than 10 days, the watch senses the wearer's heart rate and movement.
 When it detects a potential nightmare, the watch will vibrate enough to interrupt the nightmare, without waking the wearer.

 The application adapts to the individual.
 If it senses that it woke the person, it will vibrate less next time to avoid waking the wearer.

 The watch app monitors the individual while sleeping.
 The app continuously collects heart rate, accelerometer, and gyroscope data and uses it to compute a stress threshold.
 If the stress threshold exceeds a learned threshold for the individual, the app intervenes by vibrating.
 The app starts with a low-intensity intervention.
 If that does not have the desired result, the app increases the intervention intensity.
 The goal is to arouse, but not awaken the individual.
 The watch app also sends the collected data to a secure cloud service to facilitate review by a healthcare professional.

-To help people with traumatic nightmares to get a more restful night's sleep.
-Initially, we are focused on people with PTSD, often military veterans.
-We won't rest until those with PTSD do.
+The NightWare mission is to help people with traumatic nightmares get a more restful night's sleep.
+We won't rest until those with PTSD can.

-NightWare is an application on an Apple Watch that helps people suffering from traumatic nightmares to get a more restful night's sleep.
-It is a wearable technology that learns your sleep patterns and customizes a treatment for each individual, interrupting nightmares so you can get an uninterrupted night's sleep.
-The company was founded in 2015 and is currently seeking FDA clearance for commercial sales as a medical device.
+NightWare is an FDA—compliant medical device using a proprietary application on an Apple Watch® that helps people suffering from traumatic nightmares get a more restful night's sleep.
+It is a wearable technology that learns sleep patterns and customizes a treatment for each individual, interrupting nightmares so wearers can get an uninterrupted night's sleep.
+The company was founded in 2015.

 The Observer ranks NightWare #3 in its list of the 20 Hottest Health Start-Ups in 'Flyover Tech' at the 37th Annual J.P.
 Morgan Healthcare Conference.
 For details, please see our media advisory (pdf, doc).